YottaDB/YDBDoc/ProgGuide/langfeat.rst

 * If the truth value of ncol is TRUE(1), local variables use the M standard null collation.
 * If ncol is not supplied, there is no change to the already established null collation method.

 Also using set^%LCLCOL(,ncol), the null collation order can be changed while keeping the alternate collation order unchanged.
 If subscripted local variables exist, null collation order cannot be changed.
-In this case, YottaDB issues GTM-E-COLLDATAEXISTS.
+In this case, YottaDB issues YDB-E-COLLDATAEXISTS.

 ~~~~~~
 GDE